Reading

 Key Stage Two – Year 3, 4, 5 and 6

-- Whole class reading lesson (comprehension) takes place four days a week.
-Format followed:
+- Whole class reading lesson (comprehension) takes place four days a week

-- End of the day/during the day story time where the class book is read aloud by the adult.
+- End of the day/during the day story time where the class book is read aloud by the teacher

-- Quiet/independent reading time every day for at least 15 minutes (free choice of book).
+- Quiet/independent reading for pleasure time every day for at least 15 minutes (free choice of book)

 - Open access to class book corners to borrow books, magazines, newspapers etc.